ArvinFlores/FloresCCTVStreamServer/README.md

-# FloresCCTVServer
+# FloresCCTVStreamServer

-Server package for the camera live stream
+Streaming server for the camera

 ## How it works
 The Pi streams the output of the camera module through a rtsp server created with the help of the `uv4l-webrtc` package.
 Devices connected to the same network will be able to access the camera stream via